 A. God’s justification for destroying the Creation in the flood goes well beyond your statement.
 For instance Genesis 6:5 tells us the Lord saw how great man’s wickedness on the earth had become, and that every inclination of the thoughts of his heart was only evil all the time.

-Parents don’t create their children.
+By the way, parents don’t create their children.
 The birthing process is called procreation, which means to produce offspring, and was delegated to mankind by God.
 In exchange, parents are given a stewardship responsibility for the children they procreate.
 Throughout history the murder of children has been a sin certain to evoke the wrath of God because He thinks of them as His.